How To Fix A Slice With Your Driver: 12 Top Tips

 Using modern drivers and balls you need to be connecting with the ball on the upswing to maximize your distance.
 If you are swinging too steep then it will be difficult to achieve the correct attack angle and you may end up hitting down on the ball.
 With the driver, this is not going to give you optimum launch conditions and may well lead to you slicing.

-Other Ways To Fix Your Slice
+Other Ways Of Fixing Your Slice With A Driver

 Ideally, you want to try and correct your swing flaws but if you don’t have much time to practice then there are a few other avenues available to you.